2026 AI Large Model Landscape Analysis: DeepSeek, GPT-5.4, Claude 4.6, Gemini 3.1

 1.2 The Four Major Players

-As of March 2026, four flagship models are competing head-to-head:
+As of Q2 2026, all four flagship models are live and competing head-to-head:

 | Model | Release Date | Developer | Status | Open Source |